-Herman Miller became the first company in the furniture industry and one of the first companies in the world to fuel 100% of our facilities around the world with renewable energy.
-In 2010, we were already nearly 50% of the way to carbon neutrality.
+Herman Miller became the first company in the furniture industry and one of the first companies in the world to fuel 100 percent of our facilities around the world with renewable energy.
+In 2010, we were already nearly 50 percent of the way to carbon neutrality.

 We became a founding member of the US Green Building Council in 1991; four years later our GreenHouse facility set the standard as a LEED Pioneer building.
 And today, we have several certified sustainable buildings across our global footprint, helping our customers outfit many more.

-In 2020, we became the first furniture company to register for WELL Portfolio, which enables organisations to enhance their spaces and improve human well-being across a global footprint.
-We also registered for WELL Health-Safety Rating, which include operational strategies to help keep spaces clean and sanitised.
+In 2020 we became the first furniture company to register for WELL Portfolio, which enables organizations to enhance their spaces and improve human well-being across a global footprint.
+We also registered for WELL Health-Safety Rating, which include operational strategies to help keep spaces clean and sanitized.

-Our founder, D.J.
-De Pree, said in 1953, “We will be a good corporate neighbour by being a good steward of the environment.”
+Our founder D.J.
+De Pree said in 1953, “We will be a good corporate neighbor by being a good steward of the environment.”
 Throughout the years, we have established several goals to continue this legacy.
 And little by little, we’ve met them.